shagunBose/8-Queen/README.txt

 - In the automatic version, you should be able to watch as the program searches for the Queen whereas in the manual one the user can place queen and try to figure out where to place each queen.

 Compile and Run Instructions:
-Compile by -  javac fileName.java
+Compile by -  javac EightQueen.java
-Run by -  java fileName
+Run by -  java EightQueen

 Thank you!